Advanced chat using node.js and socket.io – Episode 2

 }

-So what does this code do exactly?
-Firstly it shares both the local and the remote descriptions in a format of SDP (Session Description Protocol) of the local media conditions.
-Simply put, SDP is a format describing streaming media init parameters and within an SDP message there are three main sections, each having multiple timing and media descriptions:
+What does this code do?
+It shares both local and remote descriptions in SDP (Session Description Protocol) format, describing local media conditions.
+SDP is a format for describing streaming media initialisation parameters.
+An SDP message contains three main sections, each with multiple timing and media descriptions:

 **Session description**